dlikhten/stepful-interview/README.md

 The general approach I do here is:

 - standard resources for data pulls, and relationship graphs
-- form resources for all actions, including form submission.
+- form resources for all actions, including form submission (mutations in graphql).

 This may seem a bit overkill for such a simple problem, but I wanted to show off a bit of architecting.
 The approach really shines when forms have more than just a simple object CRUD.
 The more complex the form, the easier it is to deal